exelban/stats/README.md

 2. Drag the icon to the desired position on the menu bar.
 3. Release ⌘ (command key)

+### What if you don't see sensors (M1 macs)?
+Sensors data on the first generation of M1 mac could be obtained only from HID services.
+It's disabled by default because it consumes a lot of CPU and energy.
+You can enable it in the Sensors module settings with the option `HID sensors`.

+It's only valid for M1 Apple Silicon macs.
+If you don't see sensors on another mac, please open an issue for that.

 ## Supported languages
 - English
 - Polski